 The Subsurface Geoscience program is geared for students who would like to become proficient in applying geological knowledge and geophysical methods to find and develop reserves of oil and natural gas, and/or hone their skills in manipulating and managing energy-related data.

-The core requirements for the degree are strong courses in geophysical exploration methods, management and policy courses, communication skills, and include an industrial internship or work experience.
+The core requirements for the degree are strong technical courses, management and policy courses, with communication skills training, and include an industrial internship or work experience.
 Students select a group of elective courses from a focus area (see below), or from a variety of other courses related to their interest.

 - The Energy Data Management focus area prepares students to understand exploration and production as a data-driven business, to become data enabled geoscientists to match demands in the energy industry.